xiongxa/ovarian_cancer_patient_stratification/README.md

 ### Data Preparation

 Place the multi-omics data files in the `data/` directory.
-Supported formats include `.csv` and `.tsv`.
+Supported formats include `.xlsx`.
+An example named 'parp_stats_800.xlsx' is located in data folder.

 ### Steps to Run